olejardamir/Hertz/readme.md

 ``` js
 function transfer(address to, uint tokens) public returns(bool success) {
 ```
 A transfer function with a 2% fee.
 2% of tokens get burned and a circulating supply reduced by the same amount of tokens.
 No zeto transfers are allowed.
 No burning allowed.
 No minting allowed.
-Checks if balance is
+Checks if balance is greater or equal to tokens amount.

 ``` js
 function transferFrom(address from, address to, uint tokens) public returns(bool success) {